abhiTronix/vidgear/docs/gears/webgear/params.md

 * **`custom_data_location`** _(string)_ : Can be used to change/alter [*default location*](../overview/#default-location) path to somewhere else.
 Its usage is as follows:

     ```python
+    # set default location to '/home/foo/foo1'
-    options = {"custom_data_location": "/home/foo/foo1"} #setdefault location to '/home/foo/foo1'
+    options = {"custom_data_location": "/home/foo/foo1"}
     # assign it
     WebGear(logging=True, **options)
     ```

 * **`overwrite_default_files`** _(boolean)_ : Can be used to force trigger the [Auto-generation process](../overview/#auto-generation-process) to overwrite existing data-files.
 Its usage is as follows:

+    !!! danger "Remember only [downloaded files](../overview/#auto-generation-process) will be overwritten in this process, and any other file/folder will NOT be affected/overwritten."

     ```python
+    # force trigger the Auto-generation process
-    options = {"overwrite_default_files": True} #force trigger the Auto-generation process
+    options = {"overwrite_default_files": True}
     # assign it
     WebGear(logging=True, **options)
     ```

-    !!! danger "Remember only [downloaded files](../overview/#auto-generation-process) will be overwritten in this process, and any other file/folder will NOT be affected/overwritten."

 * **`frame_size_reduction`** _(int/float)_ : This attribute controls the size reduction _(in percentage)_ of the frame to be streamed on Server._ The value defaults to `20`, and must be no higher than `90` _(fastest, max compression, Barely Visible frame-size)_ and no lower than `0` _(slowest, no compression, Original frame-size)_.
 Its recommended value is between `40-60`.
 Its usage is as follows:

     ```python
-    options = {"frame_size_reduction": 50} #frame-size will be reduced by 50%
+    # frame-size will be reduced by 50%
+    options = {"frame_size_reduction": 50}
     # assign it
     WebGear(logging=True, **options)
     ```